 The further north you travel, the more chance you’ll have of experiencing a white Christmas.
-If that’s what you’re looking for, the Stockholm Christmas market in Gamla Stan (Stockholm’s historic centre) is an ideal destination for a winter wonderland holiday.
-Swedish holiday traditions and seasonal delicacies are a great reason to visit Stockholm in December.
+If that’s what you’re looking for, the Stockholm Christmas Market in Gamla Stan (Stockholm’s historic centre) is an ideal destination for a winter wonderland holiday.

-Location: Stortorget, Gamla Stan is the location of the main market in Stockholm but there are many others.
+Location: Stortorget, Gamla Stan is the location of the main market in Stockholm but there are several others around the city.

 Reason to visit: Visit for a white Christmas, beautiful natural landscapes and Swedish food.